HSIS007/shellsploit-framework/README.md

 #Bugs
 ------
-	Please do not forget report bugs.You can submit issue,pull requests, or directly pm my email address.
+	Please do not forget report bugs.You can submit issue,pull requests, or directly pm through my email address.

 #Screenshots